-This blog is about my studies in Web Design.
+This blog is about my studies in Web Design and beyond.
 I’ll write about my journey to a new skill.
 Enjoy your stay.

 Today is the day when I can happily say, I passed the final exam of my web design education 🙂 I wasn’t sure if my presentation would have been good enough.
 It wasn’t as bad as I thought at first.
 The evaluators were really easy-going and they gave me good advice.
 I would have been satisfied with just getting the preparatory training certificate but the qualification one is even better.
 It makes me feel I have achieved something.
 Even if I had difficulties, I still managed to get through them.
 But there’s no use of all these certificates if you can’t get a job.